fulviabuonanno/design-tokens-wizards/README.md

 A: Yes!
 This project is licensed under MIT, which means you can use it freely in any project, including commercial ones.

 **Q: What color formats are supported?**
-A: The Color Tokens Wizard supports HEX, RGB, RGBA, and HSL formats.
+A: The Color Tokens Wizard supports HEX, RGB, RGBA, HSL, and OKLCH formats.
 You can choose your preferred format during the generation process.

 **Q: Can I use custom fonts in the Typography Wizard?**
 A: Yes!
 You can specify any font family, including custom fonts.
 Just make sure to include proper fallbacks for better cross-platform compatibility.